How to Visit China Visa Free 2025 & Things to Know Before Visiting China

 Note: Policy could be changing, please double-check the validity with the official source upon reading.

-Passport holders from the following 54 countries could be granted a visa-free stay for up to 144 hours while transiting via selected Chinese cities including:
+This is probably the most popular one!
+As of December 17, 2024, passport holders from the following 54 countries could be granted a visa-free stay for up to 240 hours while transiting via selected Chinese cities including:

 Beijing, Tianjin, Shanghai, Xi'an, Chongqing, Shenyang, Dalian, Nanjing, Hangzhou, Shijiazhuang, Qinhuangdao, Chengdu, Wuhan, Xiamen, Qingdao, Kunming and the whole Guangdong Province.